sgilda/maven-qstools-plugin/README.md

        -Dqstools.excludes="**/somefile.txt, *.bkp"

-You can *also use a file with the ignored files list* using the `qstools.excudes.file` property:
+You can *also use a file that lists the files to be ignored* using the `qstools.excudes.file` property:

     mvn org.jboss.maven.plugins:maven-qstools-plugin:1.0.0-SNAPSHOT:check
        -Dqstools.excludes.file=<relative or absolute path to a file>